FAQs for prospective students:

 Medical students in Rural-PRIME take the same required medical school classes as their classmates with some contextualized to rural health.
 In addition, Rural-PRIME students are offered specialized weekly seminar courses focusing on rural health, individual and group advising, advanced training in telemedicine, skills and procedure sessions in the Center for Virtual Care, extra shadowing opportunities with rural mentors and assistance with planning for their master's program.

+Rural-PRIME students are encouraged to complete a master's degree between their third and fourth year of medical school.
 UC Davis offers a variety of master's degrees to choose from.
 The Master in Public Health and the Health Informatics Program are both popular options with our students.
 We will work individually with students to address their specific career goals when planning for a master's program.
 These programs and others can be found at:

 Rural-PRIME students may decide to complete their masters program outside of UC Davis.
 We currently have students completing their M.P.H degree at U.C.
 Berkeley and Johns Hopkins.
 Students may also elect to complete a research program, such as our Clinical and Translational Science Centers’ T32 Pre-Doctoral Clinical Research Training Program: http://www.ucdmc.ucdavis.edu/ctsc/t32/

 Are Rural-PRIME students entitled to any additional financial grants or loans?

 Additional financial assistance may be available.
 Rural-PRIME is working to expand the monies available to PRIME students, particularly to cover the extra year of training.

 All applicants must apply to the UC Davis School of Medicine through American Medical College Application Service by October 1.
 A select number of applicants will be asked to submit a secondary application.
 Interest in Rural-PRIME is currently indicated on the secondary application.
 Additional information will be required for Rural-PRIME.